-Earlier research on the JET protocol (e.g., [8, 1]) assumes that the wavelength conversion can be performed in every node along the path.
+Earlier research on the JET protocol (e.g., [YQ98, GDSB01a]) assumes that the wavelength conversion can be performed in every node along the path.
 This improves the performance of the network, but, on the other hand, a great number of fast wavelength converters are needed at every node, and the network becomes expensive to implement.
 In the present work the JET protocol is studied in networks without wavelength conversion capability.
-The efficiency of the network suffers from this, but as will be shown, with reasonable number of optical buffers, i.e., delay lines, the loss in a network without wavelength conversion capability can be decreased almost to the same level as in a network with wavelength conversion.
-For further information, see [3].
+The efficiency of the network suffers from this, but as will be shown, with reasonable number of optical buffers, i.e., delay lines, the loss in a network without wavelength conversion can be decreased almost to the same level as in a network with wavelength conversion.